blainehansen/votebase/README.next.md

 When type checking a concrete Ruleset:

-- the real server schema this will drop into is put into the local db.
+- the real server schema this will drop into is put into the local db, importantly only the "exposed" version of it that is simplified and so much smaller
 - the values in `vars.json` are templated into the actual sql, with errors happening if things don't make sense at this point with the way `vars.json` aligns with the real previously input server schema. also query preparation occurs.
 - typescript type checking occurs.

 When the server gives out this "preparatory" schema, perhaps it only gives the exported objects?
 That way it's much smaller and more amenable to inspection.

 ### Design a new Ruleset from scratch